Air Fryer Potato Wedges [Homemade]

 Instructions

-• Add the potato wedges to a mixing bowl, add hot (not boiling) water and let the potatoes sit in the hot water for 15 minutes.
+• Place the potato wedges in a mixing bowl, add hot (not boiling) water and let the potatoes soak for 15 minutes.

 • Preheat the air fryer to 385 degrees Fahrenheit.

-• Air fry the wedges for 22-26 minutes until cooked and nicely crispy on the outside.
-Shake approximately every 5 minutes.
-Since every air fryer is different, your frying time might vary slightly.
-Our potato wedges are usually done after 25 minutes.
+• Air fry the wedges at 385 degrees Fahrenheit for 22-26 minutes or until cooked through and crispy on the outside.
+Shake the air fryer basket approximately every 5 minutes.
+The exact cooking time can vary depending on the thickness of the wedges and your air fryer.

-• Remove the cooked wedges from the air fryer and add more (seasoning) salt or other spices to taste.
+• Remove the cooked potato wedges from the air fryer and add more (seasoning) salt or other spices to taste if desired.

 Notes